Nishkalkashyap/notes/snippets/cms-website.md

   * [custom signature](https://quarkjs.io/FAQ/about.html)

 ## What can we do about it?
-* You use wordpress (scalability issues, maintenance e.t.c)
+* You use wordpress (wont be able to help, scalability issues, maintenance e.t.c)
 * You learn to write markdown
 * OR
   * Use wordpress as CMS